ciscosurplus/webexbot-openai/README.md

 ## Overview
 In this lab, we will create an interactive webex chatbot using openai's API for responses.

 Chatbot logic resides in Lambda, an aws serverless service.
-We use aws Cloud9 as our development environment.
-That way we can upload code to Lambda more easily.
+We use aws Cloud9 as our development environment to upload Chatbot logic to Lambda more easily.

-If there is an input from the user, Chatbot logic accesses the openai API with that input as a prompt and outputs the response to the user.
+If there is input from the user, Chatbot logic accesses openai's API with that input as a prompt.
+Then send that response back to the user.

 ## Requirements